chamikaras/simpleEncryptor/README.md

 # simpleEncryptor
+Authored by Chamikara Samarasekara

-This is authored by chamikara samarasekara
+This is not method of advanced entricyption

 1.you can simply encrypt your String with random genarated key 2.you can't decrypt to string without your decrypt key